afshyna/networking-projects/vpn-openvpn-wireguard-engineering-project/docs/03-sprint3-wireguard-nomade.md

 ---

-### 9.3.
-Routing issue:
+### ❌ Issue C - Routing issue:

+- **Symptom**:

-- **Symptom**: No pings from wireguard client get through to the Tokyo/NY IP LAN (e.g. `172.20.10.3-9 /24`,  `172.20.10.4-10 /24`).
+No pings from wireguard client get through to the Tokyo/NY IP LAN (e.g. `172.20.10.3-9 /24`,  `172.20.10.4-10 /24`).

-- **Cause**:
+- **Causes**:

-  - Incomplete  AllowedIPs so, client wireguard doesn't have a route to this subnet via its wireguard tunnel.
+1) Incomplete  AllowedIPs so, client wireguard doesn't have a route to this subnet via its wireguard tunnel.
-  - Clients doesn't have a route to the Wireguard network.
+2) Clients doesn't have a route to the Wireguard network.

-- **Fix**:
+- **Solutions**:

-  - Extend the AllowedIPs on the client to include `172.20.10.0/28`.
+1) Extend the AllowedIPs on the client to include `172.20.10.0/28`.
-  - Push the route to the wireguard VPN subnet on the Auber openvpn configuration file, to the the OpenVPN clients
+2) Push the route to the wireguard VPN subnet on the Auber openvpn configuration file, to the the OpenVPN clients

 [Routing Table PC nomade](../assets/verifs/sprint3/) <!-- SCREEN A FAIRE AVEC RZO MOBILE NOSHEEN --> [Routing Table clients Tokyo/NY](../assets/verifs/sprint3/)  <!-- SCREEN A FAIRE AVEC RZO MOBILE NOSHEEN -->